Quick Tips: Safely Giving Over-the-Counter Medicines to Children

 - Talk to your doctor before you give fever medicine to a baby who is 3 months of age or younger.
-This is to make sure a young baby's fever is not a sign of a serious illness.
+This is to make sure the baby's fever is not a sign of a serious illness.

 - Don't give aspirin to anyone younger than 20 unless your doctor tells you to.
 Aspirin increases the risk of Reye syndrome, a serious illness.

-- Don't take medicine in front of children, since kids will often copy what you do.
+- Don't take medicine in front of children.
+Kids will often copy what you do.
 And never call medicine "candy" to get your kids to take it.

 - Be extra careful with liquid medicines.
 Infants usually need a different dose than the dose that children need.
 And some liquid forms are stronger (more concentrated) than others.
 Always read the label so that you give the right dose.

 - Don't give chewable medicines to children younger than age 3 years.
 Wait until your child has molars and can chew and swallow safely.

-- When giving medicine, use the tool that comes with the medicine, such as a dropper or a dosing cup.
-Don't use spoons instead of the tool.
-Spoons can be different sizes.
+- When giving medicine, use the tool that comes with the medicine.
+Some medicines come with a dropper or a dosing cup.
+Don't use kitchen spoons instead of the tool.
+Kitchen spoons can be different sizes.
 If the medicine doesn't come with a tool to give doses, ask your pharmacist for one.

 - Talk to your child's doctor before switching back and forth between doses of acetaminophen and ibuprofen.
 When you switch between two medicines, there is a chance your child will get too much medicine.